szugyi/kotlin-web-site/docs/topics/data-science-overview.md

-[//]: # (title: Kotlin for data science)
+[//]: # (title: Kotlin for data analysis)

 From building data pipelines to productionizing machine learning models, Kotlin can be a great choice for working with data:
 * Kotlin is concise, readable, and easy to learn.
 * Static typing and null safety help create reliable, maintainable code that is easy to troubleshoot.
-* Being a JVM language, Kotlin gives you great performance and an ability to leverage an entire ecosystem of tried and true Java libraries.
+* Kotlin has 100% interoperability with Java, providing excellent performance and the ability to leverage the entire ecosystem of tried and true Java libraries.

 ## Interactive editors